mlandis/phyddle/docs/source/index.rst

 .. note::

-	**This private beta version of phyddle is still under development.** Feedback is appreciated! michael.landis@wustl.edu
+	**This beta version of phyddle is still under development.** Feedback is appreciated! michael.landis@wustl.edu

 **phyddle** is software for fiddling around with phylogenetic models and deep learning.
 As a command-line tool and/or as a Python package, phyddle is designed for simulation-based supervised learning to train neural networks for phylogenetic model estimation tasks.